 Ariana Grande Stays Silent On Instagram After Mac Miller Death, What Did She Say About Their Split?
-[Photos]

-Ariana Grande is staying silent and news continues to circulate online regarding the recent death of her former boyfriend, Mac Miller.
+Ariana Grande is staying silent as news continues to circulate online regarding the recent death of her former boyfriend, Mac Miller.

 Although the singer has been quite active on social media in recent days, she hasn’t shared any updates about her thoughts on Miller’s alleged drug overdose.
 Instead, her latest Instagram post features a video in which a cluster of hair extensions are seen being tossed onto the floor.